TailsOrigins/ES-Andrew/README.md

 _____
 Andrew's Moveset:

-- Andrew has the special move of stomping.
-There's no real practical use, it's just for the funny.
+- Andrew can dash forward!
-- He can also break Knuckles walls, because yes.
+- He can break Knuckles walls.
 - Andrew will peelout by default.
 - Andrew *cannot* use the Insta-Shield or the Dropdash.